mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Melna took a few deep breaths to regain her composure.

 "Record everything.
 Every dot, every time.
 And find a way to determine their shape and size.
-Wire your findings to me at the senate before dinner.
+Make sure Jes is listening at the conduit tomorrow afternoon and wire your findings to me on the private senate channel once I reach Shaki.
 I'm calling for a debate in the evening."

 "We shall keep a constant eye."